STATEMENT OF EDUCATIONAL EFFECTIVENESS

 ASSESSMENT OF STUDENT LEARNING

 Data from our alumni are a central, representative aspect of gauging the effectiveness of this model.
 Knox faculty and administration survey annually the alumni from the graduating class 5 years prior and assess the resulting qualitative and quantitative data relating to employment and the Seminary’s ability to prepare students for work/ministry.
-The following data summarizes the historical data received from Alumni Questionnaires from alumni in the graduating classes of 1993-2007.
-This is in keeping with here relevant, specific data relating to alumni in the classes of 2009, and 2010 (provided parenthetically where relevant).
+The following data summarizes the most recent information received from Alumni Questionnaires distributed to the graduating classes of 2011.
+Class of 2012 AQ data is pending.

-A strong majority said their theological education prepared them “very well” or “very well in some areas but not in others” for their current work (100% of the 2009-2010 classes)
+100% of respondents currently serving in a congregation said their Knox Theological Seminary education prepared them “very well” or “very well in some areas but not in others” for their current work.

-When asked if they had it to do all over again would they choose Knox Seminary, a strong majority of alumni answered “definitely yes” or “probably yes” (87.5% of the 2009-2010 classes)
+When asked if they had it to do all over again would they choose Knox Seminary, a strong majority of alumni answered “definitely yes” or “probably yes” (71.4%)

 Another central component by which Knox measures its educational effectiveness for those going on to vocational ministry is the feedback obtained from their current ministry supervisors.
-The following data summarizes the feedback from responding ministry supervisors for alumni from Knox classes 2009, 2010, and 2011.
+In order to have an adequate number of responses, Knox collects data from Alumni Ministry Supervisor Questionnaires over the course of three years.
+The following information summarizes the data provided by ministry supervisors for alumni from Knox classes 2009-2011.

 Knox graduates minister in a variety of community settings (approximately 30% small town, 30% suburban, and 40% urban)